moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/package-management.md

 python3 -m venv venv
 ```

-(You'll probably want to add 'venv' to you .gitignore file, because this shouldn't be added to your git repo.)
+(Add 'venv' to your .gitignore file, because this shouldn't be added to your git repo.)

 When you work with your project's packages in a terminal, you'll want to 'activate' your venv: